 Often called “the female ginseng.”
-Though Dong Quai has no specific hormonal action, it exerts a regulating and normalising influence on hormonal production through its positive action on the liver and endocrine system.
+Though Dong Quai has no specific hormonal action, it exerts a regulating and normalising influence on hormonal production through its positive effect on the liver and endocrine system.
 It has a sweet and unusually thick, pungent taste and is warming and moistening to the body.

 Chinese Angelica is taken in Traditional Chinese Medicine as a tonic for “deficient blood” conditions, anaemia and for the symptoms of anaemia due to blood loss, pale complexion, palpitations, and lowered vitality.
 Chinese angelica regulates the menstrual cycle, relieves menstrual pains and cramps and is a tonic for women with heavy menstrual bleeding who risk becoming anaemic.
 Since it also stimulates menstrual bleeding, other tonic herbs, such as nettle, are best taken during menstruation if the flow is heavy.
 It is also a uterine tonic and helps infertility.

 Chinese angelica is a “warming” herb, improving the circulation to the abdomen, hands and feet.
 It strengthens the digestion, and it also is useful in the treatment of abscesses and boils.
-Research has shown that the whole plant, including the rhizome, strengthens liver function and the whole rhizome has an antibiotic effect.
+Research has shown that the whole plant, including the rhizome, strengthens liver function and the entire rhizome has an antibiotic effect.

 Chinese angelica, dang gui, dong qui, tang kwei, honeywort; shan chin